-This paper presents an algorithm for extracting fEPs in data stream environments.
-FEPDS processes stream by means of a batch strategy where instances are collected.
-Once a batch is completed, the learning method of the algorithm updates the fPS model using the data of the current batch.
-Specifically, the algorithm is based on a blind strategy with adaptive learning whereby the model is updated for each batch.
-In addition, FEPDS uses a learning method based on a multi-objective evolutionary algorithm able to extract pattern models with a very good trade-off between the simplicity of the model and its reliability.
-This learning method employs the fPSs obtained in previous stages by means of a memory structure based on a sliding window (SW) in order to reward patterns that sometimes appear in the window.
-Finally, the algorithm uses a test-then-train evaluation where the model is continuously evaluated against unseen instances in order to determine the quality of the knowledge extracted.
+This article presented an algorithm for extracting fEPs in data stream environments.
+FEPDS processes stream by means of a batch strategy where instances were collected.
+Once a batch was completed, the learning method of the algorithm updated the fPS model using the data of the current batch.
+Specifically, the algorithm was based on a blind strategy with adaptive learning whereby the model was updated for each batch.
+In addition, FEPDS used a learning method based on a multiobjective EA able to extract pattern models with a very good tradeoff between the simplicity of the model and its reliability.
+This learning method employed the fPSs obtained in previous stages by means of a memory structure based on a sliding window (SW) in order to reward patterns that sometimes appear in the window.
+Finally, the algorithm used a test-then-train evaluation where the model was continuously evaluated against unseen instances in order to determine the quality of the knowledge extracted.

-FEPDS has been tested in an experimental study.
-Firstly, the adaptability of the proposed algorithm to different kinds of concept drifts was analysed.
+FEPDS was tested in an experimental study.
+First, the adaptability of the proposed algorithm to different kinds of concept drifts was analyzed.
 The conclusion is that FEPDS is able to adapt the model properly with respect to abrupt and gradual drift without decreasing performance in terms of execution time.
-The quality of the insights extracted by FEPDS contains an interesting ratio between the coverage of target instances and their reliability, together with a fPS that can be analysed easily.
+The quality of the insights extracted by FEPDS contains an interesting ratio between the coverage of target instances and their reliability, together with a fPS that can be analyzed easily.
 In addition, the proposed algorithm provides a great scalability and performance in terms of execution time and memory consumption.
 This allows its deployment in lifelong environments.

 Finally, a case study was carried out.
-In particular, the profile of the customers of the New York City taxis according to their fare amount was analysed.
-In general, the results extracted by FEPD are of a high quality.
+In particular, the profile of the customers of the New York City taxis according to their fare amount was analyzed.
+In general, the results extracted by FEPD were of a high quality.
 In particular, the generality of each individual pattern is highlighted.
-Moreover, an analysis of recurrent patterns was carried out, from which slightly recurrent behaviours such as payment by card on medium or high fares and the daily travel to work of new yorkers have been extracted.
+Moreover, an analysis of recurrent patterns was carried out, from which slightly recurrent behaviors such as payment by card on medium or high fares and the daily travel to work of New Yorkers have been extracted.